Distributed optimization over time-varying directed graphs: Convergence Results for Subgradient-Push Method

 \section{Convergence Results for Subgradient-Push Method}

-We turn now to the proofs of our main results, Theorems \ref{mainthm} and \ref{convrate}.
-Our arguments will crucially rely on the convergence results for the perturbed push-sum method we have established in the previous section.
+We turn now to the proofs of our main results, namely Theorems~\ref{mainthm} and~\ref{convrate}.
+Our arguments will crucially rely on the convergence results for the perturbed push-sum method we have established in Section~\ref{sec:averaging}.

 We give a brief, informal summary of the main ideas behind our argument.
-The convergence result for the perturbed push-sum method of the previous section implies that, under the appropriate assumptions, the entries of $\bz_i(t)$ get close to each other over time, and consequently $\bz_i(t)$ approaches a multiple of the all-ones vector.
-Thus every node takes a subgradient of its own function $f_i$ at nearly the same point; over time, these subgradients are averaged by the push-sum-like updates of our method, and the subgradient push approximates the ordinary subgradient algorithm applied to the average function $\frac{1}{n} \sum_{j=1}^n f_j$.
+The convergence result for the perturbed push-sum method of Section~\ref{sec:averaging} implies that, under the appropriate assumptions, the entries of $\bz_i(t)$ get close to each other over time, and consequently $\bz_i(t)$ approaches a multiple of the all-ones vector.
+Thus, every node takes a subgradient of its own function $f_i$ at nearly the same point.
+Over time, these subgradients are averaged over the nodes by the push-sum-like updates of our method.
+Consequently, the subgradient-push method approximates the ordinary (centralized) subgradient algorithm applied to the average function $\frac{1}{n} \sum_{j=1}^n f_j$.

-We now begin the formal process of proving Theorems \ref{mainthm} and \ref{convrate}.
-Our first step will be to establish two lemmas pertaining to the convergence of a scalar sequence.
-The first is a deterministic counterpart of the well-known supermartingale convergence result (\cite{robbins1971}; see also~\cite{polyak87}, Lemma 11, Chapter~2.2).
+We now begin the formal process of proving Theorems~\ref{mainthm} and~\ref{convrate}.
+In what follows, we will use a deterministic counterpart of the well-known (almost) supermartingale convergence result (\cite{robbins1971}; see also~\cite{polyak87}, Lemma 11, Chapter~2.2).
+The result is given in the following lemma.

 \begin{lemma} Let $\{v_t\}$ be a non-negative scalar sequence such that